djalbat/necessary/README.md

 Note that none of these functions take or pass on a `thisArg` argument when they might otherwise have done.
 Use `bind()`.

-* The functions `first()` through to `lastButOne()` return the requisite element of the first array argument, if passed an array of at least the required length.
+* The functions `first()` through to `penultimate()` return the requisite element of the array argument, if passed an array of at least the required length.
 If the array is not long enough they return `undefined`.
-The `tail()` function returns all but the first element of the first array argument.
+The `tail()` function returns all but the first element of the array argument.

 * The `splice()` function works in a similar vein to its native counterpart, however it takes an array as the optional fourth argument rather than a series of elements from the fourth argument onwards.
 It mutates the first array argument and returns an array of the elements that have been removed from it: